Energy efficiency and specific CO2 emissions

 Justification for indicator selection

-Transport accounts for almost one third of final energy consumption (see Eurostat energy statistics) and around a quarter of total CO2 emissions (see TERM 02 - Transport emissions of greenhouse gases).
-Energy efficiency improvements in transport can therefore result in considerable reduction in energy consumption and CO2 emissions.
+Transport is responsible for almost one third of final energy consumption (see Eurostat energy statistics) and around one quarter of total CO2 emissions (see TERM 02 - Transport emissions of greenhouse gases).
+Energy efficiency improvements in transport can, therefore, result in considerable reductions in energy consumption and CO2 emissions.

 The average energy efficiency of passenger and freight transport is determined by the fleet composition (number and type of vehicles), vehicle utilisation (occupancy rates and load factors) and driving characteristics (speeds, distances).

 In the case of freight transport, energy use per tonne-kilometre also depends on the characteristics of the goods transported (e.g. weight and volume of goods).
-Thus, differences in the goods transported can result to differences in the energy efficiency, expressed as energy use per tonne-kilometre.
+Thus, differences in the goods transported can result in differences in energy efficiency, expressed as energy use per tonne-kilometre.

-This indicator has been selected to monitor the energy efficiency of the various passenger and freight transport modes enabling thus the evaluation of related policies and targets set at the national and international levels.
+This indicator has been selected to monitor the energy efficiency of the various passenger and freight transport modes.
+It enables the evaluation of related policies and the targets set at the national and international levels.

 Indicator definition